davidmoten/sgb-decoder/README.md

 * Decodes Second Generation Beacon (SGB) detection messages (250bit) to Java objects
 * Extracts Beacon 23 Hex Id from an SGB detection message
 * Provides a plain text view of resultant Java objects
-* Provides a JSON form of the SGB detection message (TODO)
+* Provides a JSON form of the SGB detection message
+* Provides a JSON Schema document for the JSON form
 * 100% unit test coverage

 Status: *pre-alpha* (in development, not production ready)